Criminal investigation detectors student detectors in the same case Prabowo-Jookowi - ExBulletin

 “The person concerned is very sorry and will not repeat their actions,” he said.

-Read also: President of the House of Representatives Commission III submit the suspension of the detention of the ITB student
+Read also: The president of the House of Representatives Commission III submitted the suspension of the detention of ITB students

 We know that the news of the suspension of the detention of the SSS suspect began to be revealed when the chairman of the commission of representatives of the House of Representatives III Habiburokhman volunteered to be the guarantor of the suspect by sending an official letter to cover the letter DPR RI addressed to the chief of the criminal investigations.